dalena/flat-2018/src/content/issues/1-flat/articles/mendelsohn/index.md

             “Right now, federal civil rights law prohibits discrimination on the basis of sex.
 The courts have long understood that that includes discrimination against trans people and anyone who departs from sex stereotypes.
 So this is not new. <em>The New York Times</em> was incorrect in saying that the Obama administration, quote-unquote, ‘loosened’ the definition of gender or sex.
 That is not what happened.
 The law has been clear for decades.
 The Obama administration offered interpretive guidance consistent with that.
 The effort now is to offer new interpretation that will conflict with the federal law as interpreted by the courts.
 And so, this is not something that the Trump administration can do single-handedly, but it is an effort to exclude trans people from civil rights protections.
 And we have to stay vigilant.
         </p>
         <p>
-            [...]
-I have long been very critical of <em>The New York Times’</em> trans coverage.
+            ...I have long been very critical of <em>The New York Times’</em> trans coverage.
 And that’s true of yesterday’s article, as well.
 I think it was an incendiary headline designed to get clicks.
 It absolutely is true that trans people are under attack, but the idea that trans people’s existence is up for debate is precisely the paradigm that <em>The New York Times</em> has fueled over the years of its coverage, suggesting that there are two sides to an argument about whether trans people exist.
         </p>
         <p>
             Trans people exist, full stop.
 It is not up for debate...
 It is not an argument about whether people exist.
 We exist.
 And the more we have a ideological debate about whether or not it’s moral or ethical to recognize the existence of trans people, the more we’re going to embolden the Trump administration and other state-level government actors to act to take away our rights.
 This isn’t a debate” (Chase Strangio, 2018).